ITSLab-UAegean/ais-manipulation/README.md

 # Configuration

-The Marinetraffic AIS toolbox configuration file is a json file that consists of the parameters that control among others the input and output paths, adjust the sensitivity of the data cleaning process and control other aspects of the map generation process.
+The toolbox configuration file is a json file that consists of the parameters that control among others the input and output paths, adjust the sensitivity of the data cleaning process and control other aspects of the map generation process.

 | *Parameter* |	*Description*                                   | *Default Values* |